-Building on the community-led vulnerability assessment completed in partnership with Lane County, Beyond Toxics and Lane County hosted a Climate Resilience Strategies Workshop on June 25, 2022 at the Hilyard Community Center.
+Building on the community-led vulnerability assessment completed in 2021, Beyond Toxics and Lane County hosted a Climate Resilience Strategies Workshop on June 25, 2022 at the Hilyard Community Center.
 Twenty-five community members participated in the workshop, which was facilitated by a team that included staff from the Geos Institute, Beyond Toxics, and Lane County.

-Three additional community workshops were held after the initial workshop in order to engage with and gather feedback and ideas from residents across the geography of the County and specific communities of interest.
+Three additional community workshops were held after the initial workshop to engage with and gather feedback and ideas from residents across the geography of the County and in specific communities of interest.